-10) School Improvement
+12. School Improvement

 A Standards and Quality Report is compiled towards the end of each session.
-Last session's report was written to include the school's main achievements until June 2023, a copy of this can be found under Key Documents.
+Last session's report was written to include the school's main achievements until June 2024.
+Annual School Improvement plans and Standard and Quality Reports are shared with Parents and can be found under Key Documents on the School Website.

-11) School policies and practical information
+13. School policies and practical information